-Figure 1: Relative total density of the commercial catch of southern blue whiting by location, TCEPR data 1990-2012.
+Figure 1: Relative total density of the commercial catch of southern blue whiting by location, TCEPR data 1990-2014.

-A large amount of research has been carried out on southern blue whiting, including work on stock structure (Hanchet 1998, Hanchet 1999), age and growth (Hanchet & Uozumi 1996), catch-at-age (e.g., Hanchet et al. 2003, Hanchet 2005), acoustic surveys (e.g., O'Driscoll et al. 2009), CPUE analyses (e.g., Hanchet & Blackwell 2003, Hanchet et al. 2005), trawl surveys (Hanchet & Stevenson 2006), and stock assessments (e.g., Dunn & Hanchet 2011a, 2011b).
-The objective of this report is to summarise and document the time series of input data which could potentially be used for stock assessment in 2013.
-Further, we revise and update the commercial catch-at-age proportions for the Bounty Platform, Campbell Island Rise, and Pukaki Rise.
-This report updates the summary provided by Cole et al. (2013).
+A large amount of research has been carried out on southern blue whiting, including work on stock structure (Hanchet 1998, Hanchet 1999), age and growth (Hanchet & Uozumi 1996), catch-at-age (e.g., Hanchet et al. 2003, Hanchet 2005), acoustic surveys (e.g., O'Driscoll et al. 2009, O'Driscoll et al. 2014), CPUE analyses (e.g., Hanchet & Blackwell 2003, Hanchet et al. 2005), trawl surveys (Hanchet & Stevenson 2006), and stock assessments (e.g., Dunn & Hanchet 2011a, Dunn & Hanchet 2011b).
+The objective of this report is to summarise and document the time series of input data which could potentially be used for stock assessment.
+Further, we revise and update the commercial catchat-age proportions for the Bounty Platform, Campbell Island Rise, and Pukaki Rise.
+This report updates the summaries provided by Cole et al. (2013) and Dunn & Hanchet (2015).

-The data described in this report were based on data extracts from the Ministry for Primary Industries Catch-Effort database in December 2012 (REPLOG 8798), the Ministry for Primary Industries Observer database in December 2012, and the Ministry for Primary Industries Trawl Survey database in March 2013.
+The data described in this report were based on data extracts from the Ministry for Primary Industries Catch-Effort database in December 2014 (REPLOG 9737), the Ministry for Primary Industries Observer database in December 2014, and the Ministry for Primary Industries Trawl Survey database in November 2014.

-This report is in partial fulfilment of the Ministry for Primary Industries Project DEE201002SBWB: To carry out stock assessments of southern blue whiting (Micromesistius australis), including estimating biomass and sustainable yields.
+This report is in partial fulfilment of the Ministry for Primary Industries Project DEE201002SBWD: To carry out stock assessments of southern blue whiting (Micromesistius australis), including estimating biomass and sustainable yields.

-2. Fishery summary
+2. FISHERY SUMMARY